BLE-LTER/ble-handbook/handbook.md

 - Who can see the list?
 "No conceal".
 Essentially this means our lists show up on the UTLists website, and there are web interfaces for each one people can go to (even w/o an account) to subscribe.

 - Who can (un)subscribe?
 "Owners approval".
 Admin needs to approve (un)sub requests.

+- Include a footer message under "message templates".
+I go with variations on "Distribution list for BLE LTER *insert audience*.
+Replies will be sent to the whole group.
+Email *insert list email* to send a message to the group."

 <a id="resources"></a>
 # Resources